Mexico Drug War Fast Facts

 April 29, 2011 - Former drug cartel leader Benjamin Arellano Felix is extradited to the United States.

 May 8, 2011 - Twelve suspected members of the Los Zetas drug cartel and a member of Mexico's navy are killed in a shootout on a Falcon Lake island.
-The suspected drug traffickers were storing marijuana on the island to be transported by boat to the US, authorities said in a statement.
+Authorities say the suspected drug traffickers were storing marijuana on the island.

-June 14, 2011 - A congressional report shows that more than 70% of firearms seized by Mexican authorities, and submitted to the ATF for tracing, are shown to have originated in the United States.
+June 2011 - A congressional report shows that about 70% of firearms seized in Mexico and submitted to the ATF for tracing, came from the United States.
 The report covers 29,284 firearms submitted in 2009 and 2010.

 June 21, 2011 - Mexican federal police capture Jose de Jesus Mendez Vargas, also known as "The Monkey," the alleged head of La Familia Michoacana cartel in Augascalientes.